boralyl/beersmith-tools/README.md

 # beersmith-tools

-Tools for working with beersmith data.
+Tools for working with beersmith beer XML data.

 ## Tools

 ### Convert a Beer XML file to Markdown

+First export your recipe from beersmith in the Beer XML format.

 ```bash
 $ python xml_to_md.py --help